 The Zoom slider that enables you to control the zoom level of the timeline is located at the lower left corner of the timeline.

-You can customize the appearance of the tracks by clicking on the small triangle icon that is located next to the zoom slider.
+You can customize the appearance of the tracks by clicking on the 3 dots icon beside the time ruler.
 You will gain access to three submenus that allow you to set the size of your audio and video tracks and to select the preferred preview mode.
 These options enable you to adjust the timeline according to the demands of your project.
 For instance, you can reduce the size of your video tracks while you're working with audio files to ensure that you can see the waveforms more clearly.

 Video Size – There are four different sizes (Small, Medium, Large, and Extra Large) you can choose to display your video tracks in your timeline.
 The Medium option is selected by default.